Google Ads Guide – How to Set up an Account & Campaigns

 In addition to this, successful bidders can benefit from paying a lower fee in some instances.
 If the second-highest bidder entered a bid which was lower than your maximum, you’ll only need to pay that amount.

-Whilst AdWords auctions may seem confusing at first, it’s easy to see how the system works.
+Whilst Google Ads auctions may seem confusing at first, it’s easy to see how the system works.
 Spend some time familiarising yourself with the platform and you’ll soon see how bidders operate and how you can maximise your chances of success.

 Google Ads Guide Auctions